isabella232/finite-fault-product/docs/web_product.md

 - minimum-frequency: [Minimum frequency of bandpass filtered seismic data](https://github.com/usgs/finite-fault-product/blob/master/tests/data/fsp/usp000482z_us_3_p000482z.fsp#L13).
 - model-dip: [Dip of the fault plane in degrees](https://github.com/usgs/finite-fault-product/blob/master/tests/data/fsp/usp000482z_us_3_p000482z.fsp#L8).
 - model-length: [Length of the rupture plane in kilometers](https://github.com/usgs/finite-fault-product/blob/master/tests/data/fsp/usp000482z_us_3_p000482z.fsp#L7).
+- model-number: The number of the model/solution.
+This is equivalent to the number tacked onto the code property.
+For example, us10004u1y has two solutions with codes us10004u1y_1 and us10004u1y_2.
+The model-number for these two solutions are 1 and 2 respectively.
+This property (and the number attached to the code) can be suppressed using the -s tag in send_product.
+This would allow for updating older events that don't include the model number or code tag.
 - model-rake: [Rake of the model in degrees](https://github.com/usgs/finite-fault-product/blob/master/tests/data/fsp/usp000482z_us_3_p000482z.fsp#L8).
 - model-strike: [Strike of the fault plane in degrees](https://github.com/usgs/finite-fault-product/blob/master/tests/data/fsp/usp000482z_us_3_p000482z.fsp#L8).
 - model-top: [Vertical depth to the top of the rupture plane](https://github.com/usgs/finite-fault-product/blob/master/tests/data/fsp/usp000482z_us_3_p000482z.fsp#L8).